overextended/overextended.github.io/docs/ox_inventory/Guides/creatingItems.md

     local maxHealth = GetEntityMaxHealth(playerPed)
     local health = GetEntityHealth(playerPed)

     -- Does the ped need to heal?
-    if health < maxHealth then
+We can cancel the item from being used. if health < maxHealth then
-        -- Use the bandage
-        exports.ox_inventory:useItem(data, function(data)
+        -- Triggers internal-code to correctly use items.
+        -- This adds security, removes the item on use, adds progressbar support, and is necessary for server callbacks. exports.ox_inventory:useItem(data, function(data)
-            -- The item has been used, so trigger the effects if data then
+            -- The server has verified the item can be used. if data then
                 SetEntityHealth(playerPed, math.min(maxHealth, math.floor(health + maxHealth / 16)))
                 exports.ox_inventory:notify({text = 'You feel better already'})